A Tour of Anchor Distilling in San Francisco and a Rye Whiskey cocktail! See our great experience, and creation of an Earl Grey Manhattan!

-A lot of folks we know collect things like a t-shirt or a magnet from the places they travel, but what do we come home with?
+A lot of folks collect things like a t-shirt or a magnet from the places they travel, but what do we come home with?
 Bottles of delightful spirits of course!
-One thing we love to do when we travel is find a local distillery, brewery or winery and go for a visit!
-We recently were out visiting the Napa Valley, and Russian River Valley and after a couple of days in a row wine tasting, we were ready for a change of scenery and with San Fransisco a short jaunt away, we decided to head down to the city and check out a few famous places like Alcatraz and the Embarcadero.
+One thing we love to do when we travel is find a local distillery, brewery or winery and go visit!
+We recently were out visiting the Napa Valley, and Russian River Valley.
+After a couple of days in a row wine tasting, we were ready for a change of scenery!
+With San Fransisco a short jaunt away, we decided to head down to the city.
+We wanted to check out a few famous places like Alcatraz and the Embarcadero.

 This post contains sponsored content brought to you by Anchor Distilling.
 We were provided a complimentary tasting experiences in exchange for coverage on social media and this blog, but all opinions and views presented here are 100% our own.
 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For further information, or if you are interested in working with us please see our Disclaimer page.

 Located up on Potrero Hill over looking down downtown San Fransisco and the Bay, Anchor Distilling was started as a side project of Fritz Maytag.
 He was the owner of Anchor Brewing (the brewers of the famous Anchor Steam beer!) who had always had an interest in brewing and distilling unique styles.
 Fritz had long been a fan of historic styles of spirits and had been thinking about distilling his own.
 He wanted rye whiskey in the traditional pot still style.